5 min read

 It was a simple thought in my 8 yo brain.
 At the time, I couldn't imagine what went on behind the scenes.
 The endearing polygon art was one hint.
 You could kind of tell that everything was made out of triangles.

 I am happy to say that I can finally answer that question, but it's been a long

-I remember vidly when my friend told me about this program called Game Maker which you could make games without any programming knowledge.
+I remember vividly when my friend told me about this program called Game Maker that you can use to make games without any programming knowledge.